Passport and Visa When You Are Buying Travel Insurance

 For your journey to be trouble-free you´ll need to make sure your passport´s in-date and in good condition.
 You´ll also need to have the right visas and documentation for all the countries you plan to visit before you go.
 If you don´t have the right paper work on arrival in a country, you won´t be let in!
+So you need to take with you your passport and visa when you´re going to travel.

 Here´s a checklist of things to check before you go: